Frequently Asked Questions

 I have been admitted but would like to defer my admission.
 What should I do?

 You must first accept our offer and pay the deposit.
-Afterwards you must contact us at email@example.com for BE, EE, ESE, IPD, MEAM, MSE, NANO, ROBO, SCMP, SE, and firstname.lastname@example.org for BIOT, CBE, CGGT, CIS, DATS, EMBS, MCIT.
-You should include the specific reason for the deferral and indicate the fall term that you are planning on attending.
+Afterwards you must contact us at firstname.lastname@example.org for BE, EE, ESE, IPD, MEAM, MSE, NANO, ROBO, SCMP, SE, and email@example.com for BIOT, CBE, CGGT, CIS, DATS, EMBS, MCIT.
+You should include the specific reason for the deferral and indicate the term that you are planning on attending.
 The deadline to request a deferral is the last day before classes begin for your first graduate semester.
+You can defer for up to two semesters (one academic year) at a time, and for a total of four semesters (two academic years).
+Your request must be approved by the program that offered you admission.

 I was rejected.
 Can you tell me why I was rejected and can I re-apply?